ExpeditionRPG/expedition/services/app/README.md

 npm run test
 ```

-This runs the unit tests defined in the `app/test` directory, as well the `meta_tests.js` script file.
+This runs tests defined with the `.test.tsx` extension, as well the `meta_tests.js` script file.

 Tests require Java JDK 7 or higher.
 To update Java go to http://www.oracle.com/technetwork/java/javase/downloads/index.html and download ***JDK*** and install it.